kbittneruncc/megr2157-portfolio/docs/assignments/A05/index.md

 ![Feature D stress free-body diagram](feature-d-stress-fbd.png)

 Figure 10.
-One of the two symmetric side members modeled under a centered axial tensile load of 600 lbf.
+FBD of feature D according to stress calculations.

 ![Feature D stress algebraic solution](feature-d-stress-algebraic.png)

 Figure 11.
-Derivation of the required cross-sectional area and side-wall thickness using the axial normal-stress equation.
+Algebraic solutions for stress equations of feature D.

 ![Feature D stress numerical solution](feature-d-stress-numerical.png)

 Figure 12.
-Numerical calculation of Feature D’s minimum thickness and stress verification for the selected 0.250-inch wall thickness.
+Numerical calculation of stress equations of feature D.

 The minimum required area is 0.066667 in².
 With a depth of 1.000 in, the minimum thickness is 0.066667 in.

-A thickness of 0.250 in was selected to maintain the bracket geometry and Feature C’s support span.
+A thickness of 0.250 in was selected to maintain the bracket geometry.

 The calculated axial stress is 2400 psi.
 The nominal clear height is 1.500 in.